NorthwoodsSoftware/gojs-react/README.md

 ```

 #### Optional - linkDataArray (ReactDiagram and ReactPalette only)
-Specifies the array of links for the Diagram's model, only needed when using a GraphLinksModel.
+Specifies the array of links for the Diagram's model, only needed when using a GraphLinksModel,
-Make sure to set the GraphLinksModel's linkKeyProperty in the init function.
+not for Models or TreeModels.
+If using a GraphLinksModel, make sure to set the GraphLinksModel's
+linkKeyProperty in the init function.

 ```js
 linkDataArray: [